 Dinosaur Hunters, the New York Herald, and Winston Churchill’s Mother

-Because of these books, the name Buffalo Bill started to spread back East, and he was still only in his mid-20s—still a young man.
+Because of these books, the name Buffalo Bill began to spread back East, and he was still only in his mid-20s.
 So when the railroad made the Great Plains accessible, and when groups of eastern businessmen and visiting dignitaries developed a fashion for coming out West to go hunting and to see the great sites, they wanted to hire Buffalo Bill as their guide.
 In the 1870s, he made a good living at this.

 One of his famous expeditions was in 1870 with Professor Othniel Marsh, whom he conducted to the Big Horn Basin in search of dinosaur fossils.
-Marsh made a series of skeleton discoveries very important to identifying several of the dinosaur species, and Cody was his guide.
+Marsh made a series of skeleton discoveries that were important to the identification of several of the dinosaur species, and Cody was his guide.
 On another expedition, Cody guided James Gordon Bennett, the editor of the New York Herald; Leonard Jerome, whose daughter Jenny was later to be the mother of Winston Churchill; and various other millionaires on a hunting expedition in 1871.

 William Cody Visits New York City

 He was recalled to the army from New York in 1873 into a real Indian campaign, during which he won the Congressional Medal of Honor in a campaign against the Sioux.
 This is one of those moments when the reality and the myth begin to mix up.
 He helped a column of the Third Cavalry, led by General Joseph Reynolds, to locate the enemy, and then he led an attack.
-I want to emphasize that his bravery and his coolness under fire were real.
+It must be emphasized that his bravery and his coolness under fire were real.
 He did have some of the qualities that made him an appropriate person about whom to tell stories of this kind.